eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 authenticates the PID Provider or the Attestation Provider.
 To do so, the Wallet Unit verifies the access certificate presented to it by the PID Provider or Attestation Provider in its Issuer metadata according to [OpenID4VCI].
-To verify the role and the entitlements of the requesting entity (whether it is an PID Provider or an Attestation Provider and what type of attestation provider), the Wallet unit checks the registration information contained in the registration certificate
-(if available) or the Registrar's on-line service.
+Additionally, to verify the role and the entitlements of the Provider (meaning its legal status and the types of attestation it issues), the Wallet Unit checks the registration information contained in the registration certificate (if available in the Issuer metadata) or in the online service of the Registrar indicated in the access certificate.

-The Wallet Unit also verifies that the access certificate and registration certificate (if provided) are authentic, that they are valid at the time of validation, and that the issuers of the certificates are in the PID Provider or Attestation Provider Access CA Trusted List.
+The Wallet Unit also verifies that the access certificate and registration certificate (if provided) are valid and authentic.

 ##### 6.6.2.3 PID Provider or Attestation Provider validates the Wallet Unit